Presidential election seen as climate turning point as CO2 hits record

 - Oops!Something went wrong.Please try again later.

-Emissions spew from a stack at the coal-fired Brandon Shores Power Plant in Anne Arundel County, Maryland, in 2018.
-(Mark Wilson/Getty Images)
+Emissions spew from a stack at the coal-fired Brandon Shores Power Plant in Anne Arundel County, Maryland (Mark Wilson/Getty Images).

 WASHINGTON – Despite policies the Biden administration has championed to target climate change, recent findings show carbon dioxide in the atmosphere is at an all-time high, raising the stakes for November’s presidential election among advocates for aggressive climate action.